Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Takeaways**

-Ultimatley, the results of both my tests supply preliminary evidence for the pandemic narrative I identified in this blog.
-Although there were limitations for each of them, my testable implications indicate that, thus far, the data seems to be consistent with the narrative's claims.
-Of course, future research is necessary to understand whether the pandemic narrative is more comprehensively true.
-But hopefully, the advancement of data collection and methods will allow future tests to further analyze whether the findings in my blog hold.
+Ultimatley, the results of my tests supply preliminary evidence for the pandemic narrative I identified in this blog.
+Although there were limitations for each, my testable implications indicate that, thus far, the data seems to be consistent with the narrative's claims.
+Of course, further research and data are necessary to prove the validity of the pandemic narrative definitively.
+But for now, the initial evidence my tests provide is encouraging to the notion that the pandemic negatively impacted Trump's electoral prospects.